Port State Minimum Standards

 The notifications the Secretariat has received from Port CCMs in reference to CMM 2017-02 are shown in the below table.
-The information in the table is current as at 1 June 2018.
+The information in the table is current as at 19 February 2024.

 Australia designates all of its ports for the purposes of inspections under WCPFC CMM 2017-02 on Minimum Standards for Port State Measures.

 List of designated ports for the purposes of inspections under CMM 2017-02 is at: (1.46 KB)